Visual1337/driver-mapper/README.md

 # driver-mapper
-heres a mapper for ur pasted p2x
+heres a mapper for ur pasted p2c

+visual#4042 for help or wanna buy any of my private sources.